 In Sykes v Cleary (1992) 176 CLR 77 at 121, Deane J had advanced another reason why the various disqualifying provisions in s 44 should be strictly construed: each of them has the effect of “depriving a citizen of the democratic right to seek to participate directly in the deliberations and decisions of the national Parliament”, and for that reason each of them should be read as applicable “only to the extent that its words clearly and unambiguously require”.
 Justice Gageler agreed with that proposition, but turned it on its head.
 For him (at and ), this was a reason for giving the provision “the greatest certainty of operation that is consistent with its language and purpose”, in order to ensure “tolerably clear and workable standards by which to gauge … constitutional propriety” (because members and Senators “should know where they stand”).
 It was for this reason that, although he agreed that it was sufficient to dispose of the case by focusing on the direction given on 26 February 2016 for payment of rent directly to Day, he went on to hold explicitly (at to ) that the operation of s 44 would equally have followed from the possibility that once the money reached Day it would have been used to pay off his bank loan, or from the possibility that it might ultimately result in a benefit to him through the Day Family Trust.

 Although the other judges found it unnecessary to determine these wider issues, it must not be supposed that the view of them taken by Gageler J was taken in isolation.
 On the contrary, the judgment of Kiefel CJ, Bell and Edelman JJ (at ) agreed expressly, albeit obiter, that the possibility of benefit through the family trust was sufficient to trigger s 44(v), while the judgment of Nettle and Gordon JJ (at and ) was in similar agreement that the possibility that the money would ultimately contribute to repayment of the bank loan was enough.
+If you can relate to this situation, it might be a good idea to see what your best option is.

 Whether the decision leaves s 44(v) “tolerably clear and workable” may be a matter of opinion.
 Throughout its history the provision has given rise to apprehensions that too broad an interpretation might extend to arrangements which should be accepted as perfectly innocent.
 Already in 1897 delegates to the Australasian Federal Convention were agitated by the possibility that a barrister who was a member of Parliament might be unable to accept briefs from the Commonwealth, while counsel for Bob Day now placed particular emphasis on the possibility that a member might be disqualified simply because his wife took a job in the Commonwealth Public Service.
 Other examples in the judgments abound: for example, Gageler J (at ) gave the examples of the issue of a postal note or a Treasury bond, “or an agreement as to the amount of compensation constituting just terms following the compulsory acquisition of land”.